EXPLAINER-International Women’s Day: date, history and this year’s theme

 By Josie Kao

-March 6 (Reuters) - As the world gears up to celebrate International Women's Day (IWD) on Wednesday, here is a look at what the global event stands for, this year's theme and the issues that activists are focusing on.
+March 7 (Reuters) - As International Women's Day (IWD) approaches on Wednesday, here is a look at what the global event stands for, this year's theme and the issues that activists are focusing on.

+On Tuesday, Spain unveiled a bill to boost the share of women in politics and business, including a proposed requirement that women hold at least 40% of seats on the boards of directors at large companies.

 WHAT IS INTERNATIONAL WOMEN'S DAY?